 - The sauce will thicken more while cooling down.

-Guys, if you make this Instant Pot cranberry sauce, let me know what your thoughts are in the comments section below!
+Guys, if you make this cranberry sauce in Instant Pot, let me know what your thoughts are in the comments section below!

 - Zest from 1 Orange